 Progesterone has a variety of important functions in the body.
 It helps balance the effects of estrogen, especially in the lining of your uterus.
 Progesterone is mainly produced by a specific part of your ovary called the corpus luteum.
 The corpus luteum develops from the follicle that releases an egg at ovulation.
 After ovulation, the corpus luteum ramps up its progesterone production.
 Progesterone is the dominant hormone in the second half or luteal phase of your menstrual cycle, and its role is to continue the work of estrogen in preparing the lining of your uterus for pregnancy.
-If you do not become pregnant, then your corpus luteum dissolves, your progesterone levels drop, you get your period, and a new menstrual cycle begins.
+If you do not become pregnant, then your corpus luteum dissolves, your progesterone levels drop, and a new menstrual cycle begins.

 Progesterone interacts with the chemicals in your brain to control your mood and your general sense of well-being.
-One-way progesterone does this is via its metabolite, a compound known as allopregnanolone.
+Progesterone does this via its metabolite, a compound known as allopregnanolone.
 Allopregnanolone works on a receptor in your brain called the GABA receptor.
-This is the same receptor that alcohol and the class of medications called benzodiazepines to work.
+This is the same receptor that alcohol and the class of medications called benzodiazepines work.
 Activation of GABA receptors causes a sedative effect.
 Progesterone enhances the function of serotonin receptors in the brain.
 Serotonin in the brain helps regulate anxiety, happiness, and mood.

 During implantation and gestation, progesterone appears to decrease the maternal immune response to allow for the acceptance of the pregnancy.
 It is thought that progesterone has anti-inflammatory activity and influence over your immune system; decreasing auto-immune disease flares.
 It has been postulated, this is the reason why autoimmune flares decrease in pregnancy when progesterone levels are at their highest.